Ramarren/cells/README.txt

 a bug in its CLOS implementation, but has not been investigated in great depth.

-Cells is belived to work with Corman CL, but has not been recently tested.
+Cells is believed to work with Corman CL, but has not been recently tested.
 In the past, MCL was supported, but a it does not currently pass the test suite.
 Ressurecting full support for any of these implementations should be easy.